-In this fifth instalment in the Get fit for Brexit series, Barbour ABI takes a look through the eyes of two major M&E subcontractors to get an overview of forthcoming sub-sector activity, and where suppliers might benefit from taking a look.
+In this fifth instalment in the Get Fit for Brexit series, Barbour ABI takes a look through the eyes of two major M&E subcontractors to get an overview of forthcoming construction sector activity, and where suppliers might benefit from taking a look.

 Steve Wignall is MD at Imtech Engineering Services, the second largest M&E specialist in the UK.
 With a 2019 posted turnover of £388M, it has a nationwide coverage and a large footprint in most sectors, barring water and to a lesser degree residential.